Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 children_bnc_rarity_all_no_cut:
 - children stories and bnc sopken base sorted based on rarity all together

+bnc-log-rarity-all-no-cut:
+- bnc spoken sorted based on log rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh